NachtRaveVL/WiFiEsp-Continued/README.md

 ## Wiring

-The WiFiEsp library has been designed to work with the [ESP WiFi shield](http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/).
+The WiFiEsp-Continued library has been designed to work with the [ESP WiFi shield](http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/).

-It is a cheap version of the Arduino WiFi shield that uses an ESP-01 module to provide networking capabilities to Arduino boards.
+It is a cheap version of the Arduino WiFi shield that uses an ESP8266 module to provide networking capabilities to Arduino boards.

 ## Examples